 There is an increasing demand on restore or strengthen method for existing concrete structures.
 As for the repairing technique, retrofitting method by using sprayed polymer mortar and Carbon Fiber Reinforced Plastic (CFRP) grids have been adopted because CFRP have such good characteristics as high tensile strength and high corrosion resistance.
-In this study, 4-point bending and pull-out test was carried out in a laboratory in order to investigate the shear bonding behavior between base concrete and polymer-modified mortar including CFRP grids.
-The shear bonding behavior is estimated based on results of the acoustic emission monitoring.
+In this study, pull-out test was carried out in a laboratory in order to investigate the shear bonding behavior between base concrete and polymer-modified mortar including CFRP grids.
+Assuming the fracture energy of interface between existing concrete and repairing material, the shear bonding behavior is analytically estimated.

 In advanced water treatment system, which consists of ozone contact and

 biological activated carbon adsorption basin, concrete were deteriorated